kaankutan/django-qstash/README.md

 ## Usage

-Django-QStash revolves around the `shared_task` decorator.
-The goal is to be a drop-in replacement for Celery's `shared_task` decorator.
+Django-QStash revolves around the `stashed_task` decorator.
+The goal is to be a drop-in replacement for Celery's `stashed_task` decorator.

 Here's how it works:
 - Define a Task